Top tips for renting a room on Airbnb

-Renting a room out on Airbnb – or any other site – can be a great way of raising a bit of extra cash.
-Find out how to make a success of it with our guide.
+Renting out your spare room can be a great way of raising a bit of extra cash, especially amid cost-of-living pressures.
+Find out how to make a success of it with our room-renting tips.

-Renting a room out on Airbnb – or any other site – can be a great way of raising a bit of extra cash.
-Find out how to make a success of it with our guide.
+Renting out your spare room can be a great way of raising a bit of extra cash, especially amid cost-of-living pressures.
+Find out how to make a success of it with our room-renting tips.

 How renting out your spare room can pay

-Hosting can be a lucrative business and thanks to the government’s Rent a Room Scheme, you can earn up to £7,500 a year doing it, without paying any tax on that income.
+Hosting can be a lucrative business and, thanks to the government’s Rent a Room Scheme, you can earn up to £7,500 a year doing it.
+What’s more, you won’t have to pay any tax on that income.

 But there’s a lot of competition out there.
-You’ll need to make your listing stand out and find reliable guests that pay up on time and treat your home with care.
+You’ll need to make your listing stands out and find reliable guests that pay up on time and treat your home with care.
+Below are our tips for renting out a room.

 Decide what facilities you’ll offer